-The Republican primary field narrowed considerably in recent weeks.
-Real estate mogul Donald Trump’s departure from the race heralded the end of what some had dubbed the “silly season” while both Mississippi governor Haley Barbour and former Baptist minister Mike Huckabee announced that they would not seek the nomination.
-The remaining high profile contenders should nearly all be able to appeal to the political center which does leave social conservatives without a favorite.
+The Republican primary field has narrowed considerably in recent weeks.
+Real estate mogul Donald Trump’s departure from the race heralded the end of what some had dubbed the “silly season” while both Mississippi governor Haley Barbour and former Baptist minister Mike Huckabee announced that they would not seek the nomination after all.
+The remaining high-profile contenders should nearly all be able to appeal to the political center which does leave social conservatives without a favorite.

-With the exception of longtime Texas congressman Ron Paul, a libertarian who is popular among Tea Party activists, and former House speaker Newt Gingrich, the likely frontrunners all have executive experience.
-Daniels and Pawlenty have the strongest records on fiscal responsibility, probably the most important issue of the 2012 election as the Federal Government is projected to face multitrillion dollar shortfalls for several years to come.
+With the exception of longtime Texas congressman Ron Paul — a libertarian who is popular among Tea Party activists — and former House speaker Newt Gingrich, the likely frontrunners all have executive experience.
+Daniels and Pawlenty have the strongest records on fiscal responsibility, probably the most important issue of the 2012 election as the federal government is projected to face multitrillion dollar shortfalls for several years to come.

-Daniels has been criticized by social conservatives for proposing a “truce” on cultural issues however, including abortion and gay marriage, telling The Weekly Standard last year, “We’re going to just have to agree to get along for a little while,” at least until the nation’s fiscal woes are resolved.
+Daniels has been criticized by social conservatives for proposing a “truce” on cultural issues, however, including abortion and gay marriage, telling The Weekly Standard last year, “We’re going to just have to agree to get along for a little while,” at least until the nation’s fiscal woes are resolved.

 Probably more charismatic but far less conservative is former Utah governor Jon Huntsman who served as President Obama’s ambassador to China between August 2009 and last April and previously as ambassador to Singapore for President George H.W.
 Bush.

 Gingrich is probably the most populist of viable Republican candidates but former Alaska governor Sarah Palin hasn’t ruled out a run yet.
-She is resented by independents and Democrats however while her popularity even among conservatives is fading.
+She is resented by independents and Democrats, however, while her popularity even among conservatives is fading.
 Rick Santorum, a former senator from Pennsylvania, is running on a social conservative platform but his opinions about homosexuality and creationism are so peculiar that he couldn’t possibly win a general election.

 In 2008, the president won 359 electoral votes, including a lone elector in the state of Nebraska.
-Even if he loses Indiana, Iowa, Michigan, North Carolina, Ohio, Virginia and Wisconsin, many of which are traditional battleground states where the impact of the recession has been severe, Obama would still win exactly the 270 votes needed to win.
+Even if he loses Indiana, Iowa, Michigan, North Carolina, Ohio, Virginia and Wisconsin — many of which are traditional battleground states where the impact of the recession has been severe — Obama would still win exactly the 270 votes needed to win.
 If he also loses his one vote from Nebraska, the race would be tied.